virtualplaynl/godot-4-appodeal-demo-project/README.md

-# Appodeal Plugin Demo Project for Godot GameEngine
+# (Work In Progress!)
+Appodeal Plugin Demo Project for Godot 4
+For Godot 3 version see the [original repository](https://github.com/DmitriiFeshchenko/godot-appodeal-demo-project)

 This project can be useful to get familiar with correct usage of Appodeal SDK API.